welcome to the Rollin’ Wheels online magazine, Your new trucking community

 Sharing ouR world

-The trucking industry is all about the people, without them there would be no industry.
-We have made it our mission to deliver engrossing stories about the people, the cool gear they drive and the jobs they undertake day in day out.
+The trucking industry is all about the people.
+We are here to deliver engrossing stories about the down to earth people, the cool gear and the interesting jobs that make this industry great.

-As we stand on the precipice of the most significant change in history, now is the time to record our current and past history in the knowledge it will inform and entertain us now and into the future.
+History doesn’t stand still.
+“I wish, if only I’d,…” point to missed opportunities.
+We’re here to capture those opportunities.
+Now is the time to record our current and past history in the knowledge it will educate and entertain us now and into the future.

 Who are we